 I also visited Mesquite Flat Sand Dunes, the remains of Chloride City, and Keane Wonder Mine in this stretch.

-It was at this point I reached Zabriskie Point, which overlooks the badlands of Death Valley.
-Notably, malpais translates to badlands – like Malpais Legate!
-I was back, as interested as ever.
+Next I reached Zabriskie Point, which overlooks the badlands of Death Valley.
+I learned malpais translates to badlands, whoa cool!
 Also, this place really looks like the Divide.

 Part IV – Death Valley Junction to Ash Meadows – It was less than 2 hours since I was in Beatty, but it felt like 200 years.
 I think I was running out of steam, so I was happy to make it to Death Valley Junction, as strange as that sounds.
 I went to the cafe and had a piece of pie, sandwich, scone, and latte.
 Despite it being so hot outside, I liked the latte.
 I basically bought whatever I wanted because it is my birthday!
 The pie was given to me as a gift by the owner – very thoughtful!

 As much as I did not want to leave the cafe, I pressed onward to Ash Meadows National Wildlife Refuge, which was definitely a change of scenery.
-I found Jackrabbit Spring, previously un-found location – on the eastern side of the refuge and Devil’s Hole, perhaps an inspiration for Devil’s Gullet, in the very northeastern part.
+I found Jackrabbit Spring, previously un-found location – on the eastern side of the refuge and Devil’s Hole, our world’s Devil’s Gullet, in the very northeastern part.
 There is an endangered species named Pupfish that only live in this location, in the entire world.
 For some reason I was entertained by the plethora of “Devil’s Hole” signs everywhere.

-Part V – Ash Meadows to Sandy Valley Ranch – The final leg of the journey took me southeast, passing by Nopah Range Wilderness, the namesake of which we see in New Vegas in the way of Nopah Cave.
+Part V – Ash Meadows to Sandy Valley Ranch – The final leg of the journey took me southeast, passing by Nopah Range Wilderness, the namesake of which we see in the way of Nopah Cave.

 It was late by the time I made it back to Sandy Valley Ranch, and I had missed dinner at the ranch house.
-But lo-and-behold, they wrapped up dinner for me in tin foil and put it in my digs for me.
+I was thinking of just heading back home, but lo-and-behold, they wrapped up dinner for me in tin foil and put it in my digs for me.
 That was so incredibly thoughtful and wonderful.
 I love Sandy Valley Ranch.

 And I loved my birthday!
-I got to add locations to my list that I had only mentioned in passing, and I had a great day seeing amazing parts of Nevada and California.
-I ate my delicious burger and fell asleep happy as can be.
-Tomorrow the Courier will be back to business, bright and early!
+I got to add locations to my list that I had only mentioned in passing, and I had a great day seeing amazing parts of Nevada and California that I had never seen before.
+I ate my delicious burger and fell asleep happy as can be, one year older!